gpol2003/text-editor/README.md

   - [Acknowledgments](#acknowledgments)

 ## Overview
-This c program simulates a text editor with an integrated clipboard manager which can handle the following operations:
+This c an go program simulates a text editor with an integrated clipboard manager which can handle the following operations:
 - TYPE <text>
 - SELECT <start_index> <end_index>
 - MOVE_CURSOR <offset>